mathieukapfer/trainingCpp/README.md

     - `= default`: keep the default behavior
     - `= delete`: forbidden the operation
   - allow to qualify a method with
-    - `override`: forbidden the overload
+    - `override`: check the methode overwrite parent's one
     - `final`: forbidden derivation

 ### Usages